Federal Government Employment

 - Appeals of the MSPB Administrative Judge’s decision to the full-member MSPB.

-The policy of the United States Government is to provide equal employment opportunity for all persons.
-Federal government employees are protected against employment discrimination and retaliation under federal government employment and civil rights laws.
+Federal government employees are protected against employment discrimination, harassment, and retaliation under federal government employment and civil rights laws.

-Employment discrimination is unlawful when an individual is subjected to an adverse action or treated less favorably because he or she is a member of a lawfully protected class.
+Employment discrimination is unlawful when an individual is subjected to an adverse action or treated less favorably because the person is a member of a lawfully protected class.

-Murray Law welcomes the opportunity to counsel and represent individuals and employers facing private sector employment issues.
+Murray Law welcomes the opportunity to represent federal government employees facing serious threats to their employment interests.
 Please contact Murray Law at 720-600-6642.